Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

 \subsection{Computational Complexity}

-We measure complexity by counting the number of multiplications.
+We measure complexity by counting multiplications.
 The FFT-based LMMSE denoiser dominates with $\mathcal{O}(\log_2 n)$ multiplications per symbol and iteration.
-We neglect the input and output denoiser complexities, since both can be precomputed and stored in look-up tables.
-Also, for higher-order modulation with $M \geq 16 $, the input denoiser \eqref{eq:projection_ep_I_II-1} complexity can be reduced by replacing the PMF $P_\mathbf{U}$ with a continuous PDF $p_\mathbf{U}$.
+We neglect the complexities of the input and output denoisers, since both can be precomputed and stored in lookup tables.
+Also, for higher-order modulation with $M \geq 16 $, the input denoiser \eqref{eq:projection_ep_I_II-1} complexity can be reduced by approximating the PMF $P_\mathbf{U}$ with a PDF $p_\mathbf{U}$.
 Let $n_{\text{it}}$ be the iteration at which GVAMP reaches $99.5\%$ of its ultimate rate.
 The asymptotic per-symbol complexity of GVAMP scales as

 Fig.~\ref{fig:complexity} plots the GVAMP complexities in mpib for optically amplified SSMF and SDD, i.e., one encoding and decoding stage.
 Using mpib means dividing the number of multiplications per symbol by the rate, which is here $0.85\log_2 M$.
 The figure also shows the complexities of linear frequency-domain detectors \cite{plabst2022achievable}, the forward-backward algorithm (FBA), Gibbs sampling (GS) \cite{prinz2023successive}, and NNs \cite{plabst2024neural}, evaluated for $L_\text{fib}=\SI{0.5}{\kilo\meter}$ where these methods are computationally feasible.
 The papers \cite{plabst2022achievable,prinz2023successive,plabst2024neural} study unamplified links; the complexities for optically amplified links are similar.

 Linear detectors with symbol-wise soft-demapping have the lowest complexity $\mathcal{O}(\log_2 n + M)$, but they lose significant rate with strong dispersion and DD \cite[Fig.~5a]{wiener_filter_plabst2020}.
 For example, the linear detector of \cite{wiener_filter_plabst2020} could not exceed AIRs of $\approx\SI{1}{bpcu}$.

 Channel shortening combines a linear filter and FBA with small memory, denoted as L-FBA \cite{rusek2012optimal,wettlin2020dsp}.
 For instance, using a unit-memory FBA has complexity $\mathcal{O}(\log_2 n + M^2)$ and improves performance for moderate CD and small $M$.
 We used a cascade of three processing steps: a 201-tap Wiener filter \cite{wiener_filter_plabst2020}, followed by an optimized 9-tap linear filter, followed by the FBA for a 3-tap linear surrogate channel model; see \cite[Eq.~(39)]{plabst2022achievable}.
 The 9-tap filter and surrogate model parameters were jointly optimized using the approach of \cite[Appendix]{plabst2022achievable}.
 Even then, the L-FBA could not exceed AIRs of $\approx\SI{1}{bpcu}$.